-1. Purpose.
-This appendix lists the minimum measurement standards for VOR facilities consistent with the guidance in ICAO Doc 8071, Volume I, Chapter 2, Very high frequency omnidirectional radio range (VOR).

-2. Required Equipment.
+- 1. Purpose.
+This appendix lists the minimum measurement guidelines for VOR facilities consistent with the guidance in ICAO Doc 8071, Volume I, Chapter 2, Very High Frequency Omnidirectional Radio Range (VOR). - 2.
+Required Equipment.
 The aircraft should be fitted with a typical VOR receiver and antenna system.
 The power level into the receiver is used as the normal reference parameter for the determination of field strength.
 The power level into the receiver can be converted to absolute field strength if the antenna factor and cable losses are known.
-Refer to ICAO Doc 8071, Chapter 1, Attachment A, for guidance on determining antenna performance.

-3. Measurements.
-VOR parameters must be measurable to the accuracy shown in the table below.
-The power level into receiver is used as the normal reference parameter for the determination of field strength.
-The power level into the receiver can be converted to absolute field strength if the antenna factor and cable losses are known.
+Refer to ICAO Doc 8071, Chapter 1, Attachment A, for guidance on determining antenna performance. - 3.
+Measurements.
+ICAO guidelines for measuring VOR accuracy are shown in the table below.
+The power level into the receiver is used as the normal reference parameter for the determination of field strength.
+The power level into the receiver can be converted to absolute field strength if the antenna factor and cable losses are known. - a.
+Coverage (Field Strength) Maximum Uncertainty is defined at the OEM receiver capability level.
+Periodic calibration verification ensures OEM calibration status. - b.
+Calibration check validity ensures continued compliance with OEM and NIST values.

-Parameter Measurand Tolerance Maximum Uncertainty

-Azimuth Accuracy Deviation

-Alignment $\pm 2.0^{\circ}$ 0.6°

-Bends $\pm 3.5^{\circ}$ 0.6°

-Roughness & Scalloping $\pm 3.0^{\circ}$ 0.3°

-Subjective

-Coverage Field Strength 90 μV/m 3 dB absolute

-1 dB

-Modulation Modulation Depth 25 to 35% 1%

-With Voice Up to 5° elevation 20 to 35%

-Without Voice 20 to 55%

-Bearing Monitor Deviation $\pm 1.0^{\circ}$ 0.3°
+Parameter Measurand Tolerance Maximum Uncertainty Azimuth Accuracy Alignment Bends Roughness & Scalloping Deviation ± 2.0° ± 3.5° ± 3.0° 0.6° 0.6° 0.3° Subjective Coverage Field Strength 90 μV/m 3 dB absolute 1 dB Modulation With Voice Without Voice Modulation Depth Up to 5° elevation 25 to 35% 20 to 35% 20 to 55% 1% Bearing Monitor Deviation ± 1.0° 0.3°